Ali al-Rida: Imamate

+A copy of the Quran ascribed to al-Rida, preserved at the Astan Quds Razavi Central Museum.

-The imamate of al-Rida overlapped with the reigns of the Abbasid Harun al-Rashid and his sons, al-Amin and al-Mamun.
+The Imamate of al-Rida overlapped with the reigns of the Abbasid caliph Harun al-Rashid and his sons, al-Amin and al-Mamun.
 He initially adopted a quiescent attitude and kept aloof from politics, similar to his predecessors, namely, the fourth through seventh Shia Imams;

-and he refused to officially approve and accompany the uprisings of the Alids.
+and he refused to approve and accompany the uprisings of the Alids.
 Therefore, the Zaydis, who followed the method of armed struggle, were against him.
-According to al-Rida, armed conflict is not the best way to fight when there are rulers who do not tolerate any kind of Enjoining good and forbidding wrong.
-Based on this, al-Rida did not accept Muhammad bin Suleiman request to unite and accompany him.
-Also, it has been said that in a meeting with his uncle, Muhammad ibn Ja'far, the Imam warned him against opposing the way of his father and brother (Ja'far al-Sadiq and Musa al-Kazim) and warned him that his rebellion would be unsuccessful.
+According to al-Rida, armed conflict is not the best way to fight when there are rulers who do not tolerate any kind of Enjoining good and forbidding wrong, two requisites from the Quran.
+In a meeting with his uncle, Muhammad al-Dibaj, the Imam warned him against opposing the way of his father and brother (Ja'far al-Sadiq and Musa al-Kazim), and warned him that his rebellion would be unsuccessful.
+Al-Dibaj's rebellion was ultimately unsuccessful, proving that al-Rida's warning had been correct.
 The Imam even quarreled with his brother, Zayd ibn Musa al-Kazim, and left him.
 Nevertheless, al-Rida called the current situation in his time as the rule of a false government and the system of oppressors.
-By explaining the concept of "Ulu'l-amr" and the necessity of obeying them, he emphasized on following the Ahl al-Bayt and he considered the leadership of oppressors and obeying them to be invalid and wrong.
-Among the companions of al-Rida, there were those who, while appearing to accompany the government, had relations with the Imam and protected and supported the Shias from harm and oppression.
+By explaining the concept of Ulu'l-amr and the necessity of obeying them, he emphasized on following the Ahl al-Bayt and he considered the leadership of oppressors and obeying them to be invalid and wrong.
+Among al-Rida's companions were individuals who, while appearing to support the Abbasids, maintained close ties with the Imam, had relations with the Imam.

-Al-Rida, known for his piety and learning, issued fatwas (legal rulings) at The Prophet's Mosque in Medina when he was still in his twenties and narrated hadith from his forefathers.